Student Interview - Brianna

 I personally have so much fun in the Japanese group classes.
 I also like the combination of teaching methods they use when learning new content.
 The repetitive exercises really help to drill what we’re learning.

 The flashcards aren’t just words either.
 They incorporate visual pictures which help alot.

 Asking questions in Japanese around the room can be challenging but is very beneficial for learning Japanese language.
 Everyone thinks of different ways to use what we’ve learnt.
 Others in the room are making the same little beginner blunders as me which is reassuring but it’s also amazing to see the progress we make each month.

 I stuck hiragana and katakana charts up on my bathroom mirror which I looked at when brushing my teeth every day.
 I think I need to replace them with kanji now…

 I highly recommend listening to Japanese music.
 I found both JPOP and anime theme songs as well as some soft jazzy ballads on Spotify help a lot.
-Also the school’s recordings on Soundcloud are really good to listen to.
+Also the school provides lots of study resources which are great.
 The recordings and vocabulary are inline with my lessons which is useful for home study.

-What interesting facts have you learnt while learning Japanese language?
+What interesting facts have you learnt about Japan?

 Because of the different sentence structures, there are sometimes really different ways of saying things.
 Some things can be really direct.
 But then I’ve found sometimes in conversations it’s polite to repeat parts of sentences…